tktcorporation/electron-pan-clip/README.md

 ## Motivation

 When developing Electron applications, I needed a way to copy multiple photo file paths to the clipboard at once.
-Existing packages only supported copying single file paths, which was inefficient for tasks like photo management.
-This library was created to fill that gap and provide a simple solution for batch file path operations.
+This library was created to provide a simple solution for batch file path operations, making photo management and other tasks more efficient.

 ## Installation